 The senior will have fairly regular company and will not suffer from the loneliness that comes with being on their own day after day.

-With in home care, there will be someone to ensure the senior pay attention to personal hygiene and eats nutritional meals on a regular basis.
+With in-home care, there will be someone to ensure the seniors pay attention to personal hygiene and eats nutritional meals on a regular basis.

 WHY SOME SENIORS RESIST OUTSIDE CAREGIVERS